VANatHeritage/ConsVision_RecreationModel/docs/facilities.md

     - nhd\_farea = 100

-3. For points within 500m of NHDWaterbody polygons with ftype = 'SwampMarsh
+3. For points within 500m of NHDWaterbody polygons with ftype = 'SwampMarsh'

     - nhd\_farea = 100